danirodao/aws-cdk-lambda/cdk-workshop/README.md

  * `cdk deploy`      deploy this stack to your default AWS account/region
  * `cdk diff`        compare deployed stack with current state
  * `cdk synth`       emits the synthesized CloudFormation template

+when bootstrapping the pipelines use the following command: env CDK_NEW_BOOTSTRAP=1 npx cdk bootstrap  --cloudformation-execution-policies arn:aws-cn:iam::aws:policy/AdministratorAccess